Moremar/IT_tutorials/JavaScript/README.md

 ## Template Literals

-We can create template string literals by using backticks instead of quotes.
+We can create template string literals by using back-ticks instead of quotes.
 This lets us evaluate expressions and insert it into the string.
 ```commandline
 let name = 'Tom';